Slab-Edge Insulation in New House Construction

 5. Building Design: The overall design of the building and its envelope also plays a role.
 If the building design incorporates effective thermal barriers and insulation, the impact of an exposed slab edge might be less pronounced.
 However, in areas of significant cold exposure, insulating all slab edges is generally recommended for optimal thermal performance.

 The NCC specifies that vertical edges of a slab-on-ground must be insulated if located in Climate zone 8 (cold climate) or when in-slab heating or cooling in installed within the slab.
-The thermal resistance of slab-on-ground is approximately R.026.

 However, slab edge insulation is nearly always advisable, even though it is not mandated in the NCC.
 Thermal modelling suggests that slab edges are likely to leak heat into and out of houses in all but Climate zone 1 and some sites near the northern extremity of Climate zone 2.